 How much will I get?

 TIP: Many workers are entitled to Universal Credit but don’t realise it.
-If you do not receive any means-tested benefits at the moment it is always worth checking to see if you could be entitled to Universal Credit.
+If you’re not sure whether you’ll be entitled or not, then speak to a Benefits Adviser – it is always worth checking to see if you could be entitled to Universal Credit.

 How much Universal Credit you could get will depend on your personal and financial circumstances.